reactioncommerce/reaction-docs/public-docs/core-plugins-intro.md

 }
 ```

-And a different plugin can them extend them in a `preStartup` function:
+And a different plugin can then extend them in a `preStartup` function:

 ```js
 export default function preStartup(context) {